chakra-ui/chakra-ui/.changeset/eleven-numbers-battle.md

 - Added `_light` pseudo props to map to `.chakra-ui-light &, [data-theme=light] &, &[data-theme=light]` for users that
   prefer to start with dark mode.

+- Added `overscroll`, `overscrollX`, and `overscrollY` style prop to manage overscroll behavior of an container